eva

 Mino relevance

 Legal engineers are likely Mino's first power users — they have the appetite to evaluate small specialist agents, the credibility to recommend them internally, and the bridging skill to connect agent output to lawyer workflow.
+The emphasis on defensibility in the role suggests that Mino should focus on providing tools that empower legal engineers to demonstrate their value clearly.
 Messaging implication: speak directly to legal engineers, not just lawyers.
 Distribution implication: Workshop Machine could double as a legal-engineering training program, not just a Claude Code class — that's a more defensible pitch and a higher-LTV audience.

 Sources